Honeydue is a money management app for couples

 “What we were noticing is that a lot of couples, before we built this app, they were looking at their bank statements and whenever they saw a transaction that they didn’t recognize they would screenshot it in a mobile app and then they would MMS it to their partners and ask do you recognize this charge?
 And that loop was regular, was repeatedly regularly and we just thought that was so silly, so we made it easier for partners to identify these transactions and share them or ask their partner what’s that charge?

-“So we added a comment section under each transaction as well as a emoticon button.
+“So we added a comment section under each transaction as well as an emoticon button.
 So you can flag transactions, you can express shock to a transaction with your partner or thumbs up support.
 We’re seeing a good number of couples that are using that on a regular basis, so that’s another common use-case.”

 Another feature that’s proving popular aims to help couples who are trying to budget together — by allowing them to see their spending autonomically categorized.